inside.ewu.edu

 Pre-requisites: HLED 450 with a grade ≥C.

-This course is designated as the capstone course for those students majoring in Public Health within the Department of Physical Education, Health and Recreation.
-An end-of-program assessment will be completed.
 The course will focus on the major issues, requirements and problems facing health professionals as they enter the field.
 Using group problem solving techniques, lecture and a final project developed to encompass past knowledge and skills, the students will present a course plan.
+An end-of-program assessment will be completed.

 HLED 495.
 INTERNSHIP.
 1-15 Credits.